jorgemarcoux/Rocket-Elevators-Foundation/README.md

  Terms : <br>
-    Gemfile     - A format for describing gem dependencies for Ruby programs Bundle      - Ruby Dependency Management
+ Gemfile     - A format for describing gem dependencies for Ruby programs <br>
+ Bundle      - Ruby Dependency Management <br>
-    Migrations  - Convenient way to alter your database schema over time in a consistent way.
+ Migrations  - Convenient way to alter your database schema over time in a consistent way. <br>
  MySQL       - an open-source database management software that helps users store, organize, and later retrieve data <br><br>